Product Rule, Chain Rule & Inverse Functions

 Key Frames from the Lecture

-Key idea: if \(dx\) is infinitesimally small, then \(dx^2\) (i.e., \(dx \times dx\)) is overwhelmingly smaller.
-Think of it this way: if \(dx = 0.001\), then \(dx^2 = 0.000001\) — a thousand times smaller!
-So we can safely drop terms with \(dx^2\) or higher powers.
+Key idea: if \(dx\) is infinitesimally small, then \(dx^2\) (i.e., \(dx \times dx\)) is of a strictly smaller order.
+For instance, if \(dx = 0.001\), then \(dx^2 = 0.000001\) — a thousand times smaller.
+Consequently, we may safely discard terms involving \(dx^2\) or higher powers.

 We already derived the quotient rule in a previous lesson.
 Here is the result: